marksibrahim/why-calculus-works/real_analysis.md

 # Real Analysis

-This will begin with a description of real numbers, completeness, compactness, and some topology—ultimately leading to integration and differentiation.
+This will begin with a description of real numbers, completeness, compactness, and some topology--ultimately leading to integration and differentiation.

 ## Real Numbers